 - Reading independently should be enjoyable: If a child does choose something that is, in your opinion, too easy, just remember you are also nurturing the LOVE of READING!

 - Balance: Help your child choose a balance of books that will entertain easily and also reinforce new skills that she is ready for.

 - Give some parameters like: “You can choose 3 books that are super easy and then 3 books from this selection.” (pointing them toward the level you know is more appropriate).

 - What does your child need?
 Struggling readers should consume easy books, stronger readers can be challenged a bit more.

 - They can be a model and practice at the same time!
 Encourage them to read easy books TO others like a younger sibling.
 When reading easy books they can practice expression, tone, and phrasing.

 You will be choosing their Instructional Level books for them so don’t worry about them practicing with easy books!

-Try the Five-Finger Rule the next time you visit the library then tell us how it worked inside the Facebook Group: Teach a Child to Read.
+Try the 5-Finger Method the next time you visit the library then tell us how it worked inside the Facebook Group: Teach a Child to Read.